Azure-Samples/app-templates-springboot-app-on-AKS/README.md

 1. Got to GitHub Actions and clink on your latest Deployment
 2. Scroll down to the section titled "Azure Powershell Cli - Get deployment IP Address"
-3. Open the Section....you will see a table, that list the following
+3. Open the Section....you will see a table, that list the EXTERNAL-IP.

-    NAME           TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)        AGE petclinicaks   LoadBalancer      10.0.116.107    XX.XX.XX.XX    80:32202/TCP     1s

-4. The EXTERNAL-IP will be updated to relfect the location of the Deployment.
+4. The EXTERNAL-IP will relfect the location of the Deployment.
 5. You can utilze the EXTERNAL-IP to view the deployed image.